 “I’ve probably got more friends now in tech than in fashion because it’s taken over so much of my life in the last three years and I find it a very welcoming environment.

-“It’s a community of people who buy into their philosophy and help each other by giving objects, giving skills, giving services,” said Cole.
-“Every time someone gives, someone receives.”
+“It’s a community of people who buy into their philosophy and help each other by giving objects, giving skills, giving services,” Cole explained.

-“The main idea that I’m excited by is creating a platform that will exist in parallel to Impossible where people will be able to buy physical objects and get physical objects.”
+“The main idea that I’m excited by and focused on is gifting products and being paid for products, and creating a platform that will exist in parallel to Impossible where people will be able to buy physical objects and get physical objects.”

 The objects being traded, however, must meet certain criteria as Cole wishes to “create positive social environments”.